 This expression defines the percentage utilization of the shader core non-fragment path.
-This counter measures any cycle where a non-fragment workload is active in either the non-fragment shader core front-end, or in the programmable core itself.
+This counter measures any cycle that a non-fragment workload is active in the fixed-function front-end or programmable core.

-''' max(min(($MaliShaderCoreCyclesNonFragmentActive / $MaliShaderCoreCyclesAnyWorkloadActive) 100, 100), 0) '''
+max(min((\$MaliShaderCoreCyclesNonFragmentActive / \$MaliShaderCoreCyclesAnyWorkloadActive) 100, 100), 0)